Automotive Restoration Tools And Equipment

 Portable Work Stand

-I bought one of these years ago, and it's helped me repair doors, bumpers, hoods, and fenders.
+I bought a folding work stand years ago, and it's helped me repair doors, bumpers, hoods, fenders, and some non-automotive projects as well.
 When not in use, it folds up flat and can be stored out of the way.

 Drum Brake Tools

-Many of you have probably worked on disc brakes, but may have not worked on drum brakes before.
-Several specialty tools are required, not only to do the job, but to do the job safely.
+Many automotive techs don't have any experience with repairing drum brakes.
+Several specialty drum brake tools are required, not only to do the job, but to do the job safely.

 Read: Drum Brake Tools

 The many uses for a slide hammer include pulling out dents and removing rear axles.
 The tool has a long round shaft with a sliding hammer weight, to produce force without actually striking the panel.

 GearWrench offers a nice slide hammer kit which includes five different components for different pulling uses.
 Included is a screw and hook attachment needed for dent pulling, as well as two flange adapters for pulling rear axles.
 The slide hammer weight is 5-1/2 pounds and the rod is 5/8-18 thread.